unbalancedvariance/CampusAutomation/README.md

 # CampusAutomation
-An App built ot automate room cleaning and other general services in college campuses.
+An App built to automate room cleaning and other general services in college campuses.
+Detailed information about the application is described in Report.pdf file in this repo